tomorrowbiostasis/Biostasis-Cloud-infrastructure/README.md

 1. An AWS account: You will need an AWS account to create and manage your cloud infrastructure.

 2. AWS CLI: Install the AWS Command Line Interface (CLI) on your local machine.
-You can find installation instructions [Here](https://aws.amazon.com/cli/).
+You can find installation instructions [here](https://aws.amazon.com/cli/).

 3. Backend Repository: Clone the backend repository of the project to access the required Docker images for ECR.
-You can find the repository [Here](https://github.com/tomorrowbiostasis/Biostasis-Backend).
+You can find the repository [here](https://github.com/tomorrowbiostasis/Biostasis-Backend).

 ## Introduction:

-you may ask yourself: **Why you need to build your own cloud infrastructure and external services?**
+You may be asking yourself, **Why do I need to build my own cloud infrastructure and external services?**

-we need those services to run our project and create the `.env` credentials for the [FrontEnd](https://github.com/tomorrowbiostasis/Biostasis-FrontEnd) and [BackendEnd](https://github.com/tomorrowbiostasis/Biostasis-Backend) applications to fully understand and test the whole functionality of our project.
+We need those services to run our project and create the `.env` credentials for the [FrontEnd](https://github.com/tomorrowbiostasis/Biostasis-FrontEnd) and [BackendEnd](https://github.com/tomorrowbiostasis/Biostasis-Backend) applications to fully understand and test the whole functionality of our project.
-However, You can also surpass those steps, but then you need to modify the code and the `.env` credentials to be able to run the project properly.
+However, you can also skip those steps, but then you need to modify the code and the `.env` credentials to be able to run the project properly.

 ## Cloud Setup Instructions